rjashby/Wheres-My-Sammich/Project-Log.md

 8:40 - 10:40 - Found additional tutorials for implementing google maps with search functionality.
 May try to incorporate early in the morning.
 Need to sleep.

 Note: also added google maps for react to package.json

+May 19, 2022

+7:00 - Back at it.
+Going to try to get a better map working